sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 5 directories
 ```
-:bulb: **Note #7 (Recommended Representation):** `JSON` format is prefereble representation for the results.
-Main file that include all the results is `results/json/all_results.json`
+:bulb: **Note #7 (Recommended Representation):** `JSON` format is a preferable representation for the results.
+The main file that includes all the results is `results/json/all_results.json`

-Structure can be described as:
+The structure can be described as:
 1. `csv` - all results in `CSV` format representation
 1. `json` - all results in `JSON` format representation
 1. `png` - different plots and graphics